syncfusion-content/javascript-docs/js/Chart/Chart-Series.md

 ### Customizing all series together

-By using the **commonSeriesOptions**, you can customize the series options for all the series commonly instead of setting the options directly on each series object.
+By using the [commonSeriesOptions](../api/ejchart.html#members:series-commonseriesoptions), you can customize the series options for all the series commonly instead of setting the options directly on each series object.

 N> The inline properties of the series has the first priority and override the commonSeriesOptions.